abkkm/Spring-Cloud/Streams/Kafka/Consensus.md

 ZooKeeper uses a custom atomic messaging protocol.
 Since the messaging layer is atomic, ZooKeeper can guarantee that the local replicas never diverge.
 When the leader receives a write request, it calculates what the state of the system is when the write is to be applied and transforms this into a transaction that captures this new state.

+## Zookeeper features

+- Nodes, or znodes, could be of two types, ephemeral - they disapear when the node disconects from the Leader - or persistent
+- The zondes define a sort of hierarchy of nodes, like a filesystem.
+The nodes store data, configuration data
+- Clients can stablish a watch to znodes, so they know when the znodes join or leave the essemble
+- We can create distributed locks
+- Leader election - for example when Kafka needs to pick a leader

 # Kafka

 - A cluster is formed by brokers that consitute a distributed system